Aaryan-Dadu/tardis-proposal-demo/README.md

 You have collaborator access so you can directly try the pipeline with small config edits and see the generated notebook/gallery update automatically.

+**This prototype's code is written with assist of AI/LLMs and due to time constraint I haven't reviewed the codebase thoroughly apart from the major functionalities but as its just a protoype its main purpose is just to show you what I designed, what my plans are, and a preview of what my understanding reflect from the projects description.
+I will be submitting my proposal very shortly too describing why I chose this approach, more depth about this approach, my research and other related details.
+And as discussed with [Andrew](https://github.com/andrewfullard) as we will run the notebooks in a server so to mimick that I am executing the notebooks in my Azure based VM.**

 ## ✅ What this prototype does

 This repository automates end-to-end notebook generation: